alyhoang/mapping-ICE-detention-centers/README.md

 ### Step 2 — Add repository secrets

-Your ArcGIS credentials must be stored as encrypted GitHub secrets — never hardcode them in the script or commit them to the repo.
+Your ArcGIS credentials must be stored as encrypted GitHub secrets.

 1. Go to your forked repository: `https://github.com/<your-github-username>/mapping-ICE-detention-centers`
 2. Click **Settings** → **Secrets and variables** → **Actions**